 Represented the Trustee in a multi-debtor case of leading producers of diesel-powered motor homes in the United States and major manufacturer of motorized recreational vehicles.
 Negotiated settlement of Bank of America’s secured claim and have conducted sales under U.S.C.
 Section 363 of three separate manufacturing facilities located throughout the United States for which the Debtor was unable to obtain lender support for sale during Chapter 11.

-Served as underwriter's counsel on a new money/refunding $95 million revenue bond transaction for a large university in the Philadelphia area.
+Served as underwriter's counsel on new money/refunding revenue bond transactions for a large universities in the Philadelphia area totaling over $300 million.

 Represented The Kimmel Center – Philadelphia’s performing arts center – as a major constituent in the Chapter 11 Bankruptcy Cases of The Philadelphia Orchestra, The Academy of Music, and Encore Series, Inc. as well as in its capacity as Chairperson of the Official Committee of Unsecured Creditors of the Philadelphia Orchestra and The Academy of Music.

 Represented a client in an administrative proceeding involving the federal government’s Retiree Drug Subsidy Program (RDSP) in which our attorneys persuaded the government to grant the client a rare exception to the filing requirement to redress the inequitable result of routine application of the program rules.

 Represented Chapter 7 Trustee as special asset disposition counsel to develop and implement process to sell substantially all of the assets of the estates under section 363 of the bankruptcy code in the following additional cases: Synova Healthcare; Peregrine I; Impact Services; and Thompson River Power.

 Represented the issuer in connection with a private placement of $100 million principal amount of tax-exempt notes.
 The issuer is in the energy sector.
 The funds were used for construction of a project.